How a lack of data led to vaccine inequity

 Based on HHS research, the Alaska COVID-19 Vaccine Task Force used an “area deprivation index” to identify communities needing vaccines.
 After analyzing the data, the task force and community-based organizations distributed vaccines in the underserved communities.
 If the CDC clearly laid out guidance for using tools like this one, it could help states create equitable policies and reduce health disparities.

-In partnership with Amazon Web Services, the Partnership for Public Service is looking more closely at how federal agencies have been navigating data infrastructure challenges to quickly adapt and respond to the public health crisis at hand.
+The Partnership for Public Service is looking more closely at how federal agencies have been navigating data infrastructure challenges to quickly adapt and respond to the public health crisis at hand.
 With a lens on health equity, this work will highlight use cases and cross-sector leaders in public health surveillance to identify best practices around advanced technologies, partnerships (particularly between federal agencies and state governments), data governance and more.
 The findings will include recommendations to help the federal government advance public health data infrastructure through ongoing government-wide reform.

 This post is co-authored by Netanya Quino, a former intern on the Partnership’s Research and Evaluation team.